Bitcoin-ABC/bitcoin-abc/doc/abc/replay-protected-sighash.md

-# BUIP-HF Digest for replay protected signature verification across hard forks
+# BUIP-HF Digest for replay protected signature verification accross hard forks

 ## Abstract

 This document describes proposed requirements and design for a reusable signing mechanism ensuring replay protection in the event of a hard fork.
-It provides a way for users to create transactions which are only valid on one branch of the fork.
+It provides a way for users to create transactions which are invalid on forks lacking support for the mechanism and a fork-specific ID.

-The proposed digest algorithm is similar to [BIP143](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki) as it is recognized as a superior solution to the currently used algorithm [1] and is already implemented in a wide variety of applications.
+The proposed digest algorithm is adapted from [BIP143](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki) as it minimizes redundant data hashing in verification, covers the input value by the signature [1] and is already implemented in a wide variety of applications.

 The proposed digest algorithm is used when the `SIGHASH_FORKID` bit is set in the signature's sighash type.
-The way signatures which do not set this is bit are verified is not affected.
+The verification of signatures which do not set this is bit is not affected.

 ## Specification

 ### Activation

 The proposed digest algorithm is only used when the `SIGHASH_FORKID` bit in the signature sighash's type is set.
-It is defined as follow:
+It is defined as follows:

 ````cpp
   // ...